viresh-ratnakar/webifi/README.md

 Webifi is a text and audio interface that enables command-line interactions with web pages.

-Webifi should be useful for people whose visual abilities are limited.
-It should also be useful for scenarios when one wants to interact with a web site while driving, walking, running, etc.
+Webifi might be useful for people with limited sight.
+It might also be useful when one wants to interact with a web site while walking, running, etc.

 At this point, Webifi is *not* a general-purpose interface: it only works for crosswords.
 However, I plan to expand its capabilities to other kinds